akazukin5151/kpxhs/docs/kpxhs.1.md

 In other words, the footer shows a nano-like grid of keys and their action.
 For example, "Esc exit" to indicate that pressing the Esc key will exit. \`kpxhs.key\` would style the "Esc" text and \`kpxhs.label\` would style the "exit" text

+`Name ["kpxhs", "line_number"]`
+: The style of the relative line numbers on the left side of the list

-Apart from those two, you can use any other attribute name of elements used in the program.
+Apart from those three, you can use any other attribute name of elements used in the program.
 Here are the Brick docs for the attribute names of the elements used in *kpxhs*:

 - [List widget](https://hackage.haskell.org/package/brick-0.64/docs/Brick-Widgets-List.html#g:7)
 - [Exit dialog](https://hackage.haskell.org/package/brick-0.64/docs/Brick-Widgets-Dialog.html#g:4)